 When the Write Gap command is issued, the track orientation counters are set to post-index gap and the controller immediately begins writing zeroes.
-Writing continues until the index is reached or until this command is terminated by the issuance of another command or a halt command.
+Writing continues until index is reached or until this command is terminated by issuing another command or a halt command.